Course

 Workshop Highlights:

-- Sketching and fully-defined constraints
+- Sketching and fully-defined constraints (design intent)

-- Parametric modeling and driving dimensions
+- Parametric modeling and driving dimensions for controlled changes

-- Assembly fundamentals and mating strategies
+- Assembly fundamentals and mating strategies for real-world fit/function

-- Technical drawings for manufacturing communication
+- Technical drawings that communicate manufacturing requirements

 Expected Outcomes: